aneyame/Salezi/README.md

 ## Description

-Salezi is an API developped by Cloudy which offers an interface to manage the stocks and sales of products for each of our partner sellers.
+Salezi is an API developped by Cloudly which offers an interface to manage the stocks and sales of products for each of our partner sellers.

 ## Getting started
 - Clone the repository from GitHub